se02035/public/02-ge-local-agents-with-tunnel/README.md

 Beyond basic debugging, this setup enables advanced local scenarios:

-- **MCP Integration**: You can integrate your A2A agent with Model Context Protocol (MCP) servers running locally on the same machine via stdio.
+- **MCP Integration**: You can integrate your A2A agent with Model Context Protocol (MCP) servers running locally on the same machine (also via `stdio`).
 This is perfect for demoing agents that need to access local files, databases, or terminal environments without ever leaving your development workstation.

 - **Rapid UI Testing**: Instantly see how Gemini Enterprise renders your agent's responses or tool results without waiting for CI/CD pipelines.